Michael-F-Ellis/miniFQS/memory-bank/ABCsyntax.md

 | :-------- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :----- | :--- | :--- | :--- | :--- | :--- | :--- |
 | **Pitch** | C3   | D3   | E3   | F3   | G3   | A3   | B3   | **C4** | D4   | E4   | F4   | G4   | A4   | B4   |

 ### Octave Modifiers
 To reach higher or lower octaves, append marks **after** the note letter:
 *   `'` (apostrophe): Raises pitch by one octave. (e.g., `c'` is C5).
 *   `,` (comma): Lowers pitch by one octave. (e.g., `C,` is C2).
 *   **Stacking:** Modifiers can be stacked. `c''` is C6; `C,,` is C1.

+FQS uses '/' and '^' as relative octave modifiers.
+In the absence of modifiers, the octave of each pitch is determined relative to the preceding pitch by using the `LilyPond Rule` that initially assigns the octave so that each pitch is withing a musical 4th of the preceding pitch.
+Octave modifiers alter the outcome of this calculation.
+A carat, `^`, means to assign to the next higher octave and a forward slash, `/`, means to assign to the next lower octave.
+FQS octave modifiers precede the pitch letter and accidental, if any, e.g. `/c` or `^#a`.
+FQS modifiers may be stacked, e.g.  `//f` or `^^g`.

 ### Accidentals
 Accidentals are placed **immediately before** the note letter.